 Besides, it is a very good medium for sprouting seeds which best suits for tomatoes.

 It is a white color, hard and highly porous materials used for lightening the potting soil.

 This is very lightweight and provides enough aeration into the potting mix.
 It also helps to develop plant roots and suitable for alkaline loving plants.

 Moreover, it releases its retaining water quickly.

-This is the most inexpensive additives used in potting mix for aeration.
+This is the most inexpensive additives used in the potting mix for aeration.
 Sand can increase the weight of the container so use it maintaining the proper ratio.

-Try to use coarse sand, silica sand or beach sand to mix your potting mix.
+Try to use coarse sand, silica sand, or beach sand to mix your potting mix.

-This is one of the important additives of potting mix.
+This is one of the important additives of the potting mix.
 It provides necessary nutrients to the plants and holds the soil moisture.